-Public records (bankruptcy, foreclosure, tax liens, judgments, etc.), disputed, self-reported, and deferred accounts are ineligible tradelines for credit validation.
+Public records (bankruptcy, foreclosure, tax liens, judgments, etc.), disputed, and self-reported accounts are ineligible tradelines for credit validation.

-Common Scenario:
+Common Scenarios:

-• One or no eligible tradelines on the credit report?
-Consider a non-traditional credit history.
-Tradelines with at least a 12 month history on the credit report may be combined with non-traditional credit to meet the cumulative tradeline number requirement for a non-traditional credit history.
-One applicant whose income or assets are used to underwrite the loan must have an eligible traditional or non-traditional credit history.
+- A. Only one eligible tradeline on the credit report?
+Non-traditional tradelines may be verified to meet the cumulative tradeline number requirement. - B. No eligible tradelines on the credit report?
+One applicant whose income or assets are used to underwrite the loan must have an eligible non-traditional credit history.